 - complete a form on our website

 - complete a survey

 - correspond with us by telephone, e-mail, or in writing

 - report a problem

 - sign up to receive our communications

-- register as a student directly with us - enter into a contract with us to receive products and/or services, we may collect and store your name, date of birth, e-mail address, postal address, telephone number and other relevant data that you supply at that time.
+- register as a student with us

+• enter into a contract with us to receive products and/or services,

+We may collect and store your name, date of birth, e-mail address, postal address, telephone number and other relevant data that you supply at that time.

-If you are aged 16 or under you must get your parent/guardian's permission before you provide us with your personal information.
-Unless you have this consent, you are not allowed to give us your information.
+If you are aged 16 or under you must have the Academy's Parental Consent Form signed by your Parents / Guardians.
+Unless you have this consent, you are not allowed to provide your information.
 We will not gather, hold or process any information without such consent.